- Concrete Mix Home

 - Concrete mix basics

-How to Design the Right Mix for Your Project
+- How to Design the Right Mix for Your Project

-Special Concrete Mix Designs
+- Special Concrete Mix Designs

-- hot or cold weather
+- Placing decorative concrete in cold weather

 When most contractors think about concrete mix design-if they think about it at all-the first thing that comes to mind is "bags" or "sacks."
 In the old days, when most concrete was mixed on site, cement was purchased in bags.
 A bag is 94 pounds of cement-about 1 cubic foot.
 But if you order a 6-sack mix, all that tells you is how much portland cement is in the mix.
 That mix could be completely wrong for your application and could even be inferior concrete.
 What slump do you need?
 What strength?
 Do you need entrained air?
 What happens if the day is particularly cold or hot?
 What size of aggregate is best?
 Should you ask for fly ash in the mix?